WPConstructor/WPConstructor/README.md

 - Finalizing plugins developed over the past two years
 - Updating code to modern standards and tools
 - Publishing plugins on WordPress.org
-- Preparing the launch of WPConstructor.com in July 2026
+- Preparing the launch of WPConstructor.com as soon as possible

 ## 🧠 Background